|

 c.
 Thousands of people die in accidents of one form or another every day.
 And

-it matter that a very small number of innocents are killed by the state given
+What does it matter that a very small number of innocents are killed by the

 Well, I have some news for Dennis.
 They matter very much!

-this part of the discussion we are talking only about innocents) that
+that in this part of the discussion we are talking only about

-concern those who oppose the death penalty, it is the sheer immorality of
+innocents) that concerns those who oppose the death penalty, it is the

 And Dennis must be able to recognise this.